grasmash/drupal8to9-upgrade/README.md

 ### Set up your Cloud IDE with a Drupal 8 site

 1. Login to your Cloud IDE.
-1. Open Terminal pane in the IDE browser tab.
+1. Open a Terminal pane in the IDE browser tab by clicking **Terminal** > **New Terminal**.
 You will start off in the **~/project** directory, which is where your Drupal application will live.
    ![image](https://user-images.githubusercontent.com/539205/115598056-fd6dc600-a2a7-11eb-9b07-f1e365898981.png)
-1. In the CLI pane of the Cloud IDE tab, Run:
+1. In the Terminal pane of the Cloud IDE, Run:
    ```bash
    git clone https://github.com/grasmash/drupal8to9-upgrade .
    composer install